pb2323/SafeHive/tasks/0001-prd-ai-security-sandbox.md

 6. **Privacy Sentry:** The system must detect and prevent over-sharing of personal data (credit card numbers, addresses, health preferences)
 7. **Task Navigator:** The system must ensure AI assistants stick to original task constraints (e.g., "vegetarian pizza under $20")
 8. **Prompt Sanitizer:** The system must filter malicious or manipulative vendor inputs before they reach the AI assistant
-9. **Honeypot Guard:** The system must detect known attack patterns (SQL injection, XSS, Path Traversal) and serve convincing dummy data after threshold violations

-### Attack Detection & Response
-10. The system must detect at least three OWASP attack patterns: SQL injection, XSS, and Path Traversal
-11. The system must maintain per-source-IP attempt counters with configurable thresholds (default: 3 attempts)
-12. The system must generate and serve synthetic dummy data (fake credit cards, order history) when attack thresholds are exceeded
-13. The system must alert stakeholders with detailed incident information when attacks are detected
+### MCP Server Integration
+9. The system must support integration with DoorDash via MCP server for live order demonstrations
-14. The system must provide CLI options to approve decoy responses, quarantine vendors, or ignore incidents
+10. The system must provide a CLI flag to enable real-world ordering (--live-order) for successful demonstrations
+11. The system must maintain separation between testing (honest vendor agents) and live demonstrations (MCP server)
+12. The system must validate and secure MCP server communications before placing real orders

 ### Configuration & Monitoring
-15. The system must support YAML-based configuration for enabling/disabling guards and setting thresholds
+13. The system must support YAML-based configuration for enabling/disabling guards and setting thresholds
-16. The system must provide a `--metrics` CLI flag that displays summary statistics (attacks caught, decoys served, alerts raised)
+14. The system must provide a `--metrics` CLI flag that displays summary statistics (attacks caught, incidents logged, alerts raised)
-17. The system must generate structured logs for all security events and incidents
+15. The system must generate structured logs for all security events and incidents
-18. The system must support both pre-configured attack scenarios and custom user-defined scenarios
+16. The system must support both pre-configured attack scenarios and custom user-defined scenarios

 ### Integration & Data Handling
-19. The system must use Ollama for local AI model execution to ensure privacy and control
+17. The system must use Ollama for local AI model execution to ensure privacy and control
-20. The system must support export of incident data and metrics for integration with existing security tools
+18. The system must support export of incident data and metrics for integration with existing security tools
-21. The system must handle only synthetic/dummy data in the MVP to avoid compliance issues
+19. The system must handle only synthetic/dummy data in testing mode to avoid compliance issues
-22. The system must provide clear separation between test data and any real data if added in future versions
+20. The system must provide clear separation between test data (vendor agents) and live data (MCP server)
+21. The system must securely manage MCP server credentials and API keys for DoorDash integration

 ## Non-Goals (Out of Scope)

-1. **Real PII Handling:** The MVP will not handle real personal information or payment data
+1. **Real PII Handling:** The MVP will not handle real personal information or payment data in testing mode
 2. **Production Deployment:** This is a demonstration and testing tool, not a production security solution
 3. **Advanced ML Detection:** The MVP will use rule-based detection rather than machine learning models
 4. **Multi-tenant Support:** The system will run as a single-user CLI tool
-5. **Cloud Integration:** The MVP will be a local-only tool without cloud connectivity
+5. **Cloud Integration:** The MVP will be primarily local with optional MCP server integration
 6. **Real-time Network Monitoring:** The system simulates attacks rather than monitoring live network traffic
 7. **Compliance Certification:** The MVP will not include formal compliance certifications (SOC 2, GDPR, etc.)
+8. **Multiple Vendor Integration:** The MVP will focus on DoorDash integration only via MCP server

 ## Design Considerations